 Negative Training: EGYM Training Method

 Negative training is a very common method used in weight training and bodybuilding in order to provide additional stimulus to muscles.
-It is an efficient way to tone and to grow muscle.
+It is an efficient way to make the muscles work harder and thus efficiently cause an increase in muscle cross-section and improved tendon and muscle load capacity.
 Physiotherapists use it in rehabilitation.
 A very low intensity is used here to encourage the first energetic movements to be made again after injuries.
 If you are not using EGYM Smart Strength equipment for working out, a partner or therapist is usually required for this method.

 About 5 Min.

 It is important to take a look at anatomy and human physiology in order to explain negative training in an understandable manner.

 Every movement consists of a concentric (positive) phase and an eccentric (negative) phase.
 In the former phase, you are trying to overcome (move) a force and in the latter you a trying to absorb a force (maintain a position).